deeplearning-wisc/LongHorizonDeception/tasks/data/activity_planning/data_quality_report.md

 # Data Quality Report: Activity Planning Dataset

-This report assesses the quality of the `activity_planning` dataset based on internal consistency, logical structure, and plausibility.
+This report assesses the quality of the `activity_planning` dataset based on internal consistency, logical structure, plausibility, and strengthened difficulty (attachments, structured deliverables).

 **Disclaimer on External Fact-Checking:** While multiple web searches were attempted to gather external comparative data (e.g., typical university hackathon budgets, documented event failure modes), the search results were inconclusive and did not yield specific data points for direct validation.
 Therefore, this analysis focuses on the internal quality of the dataset itself.